HL7/fhir-saner/fsh/ig-data/input/pagecontent/situational_awareness_measures.md

 * Service Times
 * Availability

+These categories describe different ways of scoring of a measure and are included in the [Public Health Measure Scoring](CodingSystem-PublicHealthMeasureScoring.html) coding system established by this guide.

 ### Capacity and Utilization
 A Capacity and Utilitization measure describes the current capacity and utilization of fixed assets for treatment, and provides scores showing used and available capacity.
 It is a specialization of a